 Robert studied at Charterhouse school.
-Discipline was strict but, as soon as he could, the young boy ran to the wood just behind the school which was forbidden to the pupils.
-He had to be very astute to escape from the teachers’ control.
-This did not prevent him from inventing many games, observing animals and cooking small game on “fires without smoke” in order not to be discovered.
-He was considered as a careful pupil, a good player and a friendly boy, full of imagination.
-But he was not considered as a genius.
-With his brothers, he often had the opportunity of exploring the countryside, of camping and canoeing.
-This childhood gave him a strong formation for life in the open air and resourcefulness.
+Discipline was strict and, as soon as he could, the young boy would take refuge in the woods that lay just behind the school and were forbidden to the pupils.
+He had to use elaborate tricks to escape from the teachers’ rounds.
+This did not stop him from inventing many games, watching for animals and cooking small game on “smokeless fires” in order not to be spotted.
+He was seen as a pupil paying attention and ready to play, a good and creative fellow, however, not a genius.
+With his brothers, he often had the opportunity to explore the countryside, to camp and to canoe.
+His childhood gave him sound training for life in the open air and resourcefulness.

-In 1876, he chose a military career.
-At the entry competition, he arrived at the second position, which surprised everyone.
-Lieutenant in the Army of the Indies, he developed his gifts for sport, observation, fancy dressing and life in the open air.
+In 1876, he opted for a military career.
+He was second at the entrance exam, which surprised everyone.
+Lieutenant in the Indian Army, he developed his gifts for sports, observation, disguising and life in the open.
 For some time, he was an intelligence agent in Russia.
-Then he became a colonel in 1899 and commanded the 1 000 men of the garrison of Mafeking, in South Africa, besieged by the Boers.
+Then, he became a colonel in 1899, and commanded the 1,000 men of the Mafeking garrison in South Africa, besieged by 10,000 Boers.

-The siege lasted 217 days, during which B.P. multiplied tricks and astuteness, even using young boys as messengers, observers, sentries.
-The resistance by the Mafeking besieged people was carefully followed by the whole British press.
-The liberation of the town on May 16th 1900 turned B.P. into a national hero.
+The siege lasted 217 days, during which B.P. multiplied tricks, even using young boys as messengers, observers and sentries.
+The resistance of the Mafeking besieged people was carefully followed by all the British media.
+The town was freed on May 16th, 1900, which turned B.P. into a national hero.
 Named General Major, he organised the South-African mounted police.

-At the beginning of his military career, in the soldiers’ training, he insisted on the spirit of initiative and the sense of observation.
-He himself became an excellent military scout and trained numerous scouts: at the outposts of their troops, they have to find out the way and possibly to locate the enemy, to be able to manage in hostile or unknown territory.
+From the beginning of his military career, he insisted on developing the spirit of initiative and the sense of observation in his soldiers’ training.
+He himself became an excellent military scout and trained numerous scouts: at the outposts of the troops, they had to identify the way and possibly locate the enemy, and they had to be able to manage in hostile or unknown territory.

 B.P. published his observations on “scouting” (the art of military scouts) in 1899 in a small booklet meant for militaries: “Aids to scouting”.
 We do not know how the British Army welcomed this book.
-But we know that when B.P. came back to England he was quite surprised to discover that his book was very famous among educators and young boys who drew their inspiration from it for their games and activities, and even for observation activities in the programme of some schools.
+But we do know that when B.P. came back to England he was quite surprised to discover that his book was very famous among educators and young boys; it inspired their games and activities, and even their observation activities in some schools’ programmes.

 As a colonial soldier, he cared for the greatness of England.
-For him, this depended on health, education and good citizenship from all.
-He was struck when he discovered the contrast between the young population of London suburbs, in bad health, idle and often delinquent, and the young soldiers, sound and vigorous, open, whom he contributed to train on both continents.
-When he used teenagers of Mafeking as dispatch-riders and scouts during the siege (to keep men for the defence of the ramparts), he also observed that boys were solid and able of great things, as long as we know how to talk to them and really trust them.
+To him, this depended on every one’s health, education and good citizenship.
+He was struck when he discovered the contrast between the young population of suburbian London, which were in bad health, had nothing to do and often were offenders, and the young soldiers, whom he had contributed to train on both continents, and who were sound and vigorous, and open.
+He had also noticed when he had employed Mafeking teenagers as messengers and scouts during the siege (to save men for the defence of the ramparts) that the boys were solid and capable of great things, as long as one knew how to talk to them and one really trusted them.

-Many boys wrote to him and he always answered them thoroughly.
-All this incited him to start working and planning the use of all the techniques that he had experienced during his campaigns to put them at the service of the boys, in a perspective of peace.
+Many boys wrote to him and he never failed to answer his readers thoroughly.
+All this prompted him to start work and to contemplate the use of all the techniques he had experienced during his campaigns to put them at the service of the boys in a prospect of peace.

-In August 1907, he went with about twenty boys to Brownsea island, for an experimental camp.
-He made patrols of five boys led by one of them and had them practise through games the exercises recommended by his method.
-The boys and B.P. considered the results as excellent.
-Then, chapter after chapter, he published a book called “Scouting for boys” (translated in French under the title “Eclaireurs”).
-This book is considered as “the bible of scouting”.
-According to the author, it offers to youth clubs and movements a new education method which is the fruit of his experience, based on a law, a promise, life in patrol and activities in the open air.
-Very soon, millions of copies of this book of “good citizenship at the school of nature, by the knowledge of woods” were sold.
+In August 1907, he went to Brownsea Island with about twenty boys for an experimental camp.
+He made up patrols of five boys led by one of them, and made them practise through games the exercises recommended by his method.
+The boys and B.P. considered the results to be excellent.
+So then, chapter by chapter, B.P. published a book called “Scouting for boys”.
+In the author’s mind, this book viewed as “the bible of scouting” would offer youth clubs and organisations a new education method.
+The fruit of his experience, this method is based on a law, a promise, on patrol life and activities in the open.
+Very soon, millions of copies of this handbook about “citizenship at the school of nature through woodcraft” were sold.